Thinking of booking a CeilidhKids Party?

 They don’t necessarily come because they want to dance.
 So although you might think a ceilidh is a jolly way to celebrate, make sure your guests do so too before you invite them… Please don’t invite the whole class, unless you’re sure that the whole class thinks that dancing would be a nice way to spend the afternoon.
 Contrary to popular belief, we can’t MAKE people want to dance.
 We wish we could!

 Usually ages 4 and upwards.
 3 year olds are very sweet, and sometimes they’re fine, but they often have 2 year old friends who just don’t cope.

+We will come with a PA system, recorded music and radio microphone and organise an hour of dancing for you child and their friends, with as many adults as possible joining in too.
 However it’s still your party.
-You book the venue, do the food, decide the theme if there is to be one, do the party bags and write the invitations, so you will still very much own the event.
+You book the venue, organise the food and the party bags and write the invitations, so you will still very much own the event.

 Tips for success